YUT4R0/MOD_operation-TuringMachine/README.md

 # Turing Machine Simulator for Modulo Operation

 This Python script simulates a single tape Turing machine that performs the modulo operation (remembering that a Turing machine is a mathematical model of computation that defines an abstract machine that manipulates symbols on a strip of tape according to a table of rules).
+- Disclaimer: it only works with positive integer numbers.

 ## Features